List of maglev train proposals: Swissmetro

+An earlier project, Swissmetro AG envisioned a partially evacuated underground maglev (a vactrain).
+As with SwissRapide, Swissmetro envisioned connecting the major cities in Switzerland with one another.
+In 2011, Swissmetro AG was dissolved and the IPRs from the organisation were passed onto the EPFL in Lausanne.

 United Kingdom

+London – Glasgow

-London – Glasgow: A 500 km/h maglev line was proposed in the United Kingdom from London to Glasgow via Birmingham, Manchester, Leeds, Newcastle and Edinburgh with spurs to Heathrow Airport and Liverpool.
+A 500 km/h maglev line was proposed in the United Kingdom from London to Glasgow via Birmingham, Manchester, Leeds, Newcastle and Edinburgh with spurs to Heathrow Airport and Liverpool.
 It was rejected by the Government in 2007 and the company behind it ceased promotion of the scheme in early 2013.

+Glasgow – Edinburgh

-Glasgow – Edinburgh: A separate maglev link is also being planned between Glasgow Airport and Glasgow to Edinburgh Airport and Edinburgh which would cut journey time between the two cities from one hour to 15 minutes.
+A separate maglev link is also being planned between Glasgow Airport and Glasgow to Edinburgh Airport and Edinburgh which would cut journey time between the two cities from one hour to 15 minutes.
 Work was set to begin as early as January 2008.
-However, there has been no settlement on the technology for this concept yet, i.e. maglev/hi speed electric, etc.
+However, progress stalled.

+Liverpool – Hull

-Liverpool – Hull: A proposed underground 350 km/h maglev network, proposed by Transport for the North, would link up Liverpool, Manchester, Leeds and Hull in the North of England.
+In 2017, a proposal for an underground 350 km/h maglev network was presented to Transport for the North by Direct City Networks.
+The plan would link up Liverpool, Manchester, Leeds and Hull in the North of England.